vasilynes/LOBM/README.md

 ```
 `horizon=100` leads to almost 50/50 balance.
 #### Split
-Data was split in train/validation/test sets chronologically with 18h of traiding going to the training set, 4h to the validation set and 4h to the test set.
+Data was split in train/validation/test sets chronologically with 18h of trading going to the training set, 4h to the validation set and 4h to the test set.
 ### Model Architectures
 #### CNN-GRU
 The deep learner is a DeepLOB-like model consisting of spatial (per-level) and temporal (per-tick) convolutions, with a GRU layer of hidden dimension 64 and subsequent tanh-attention on the hidden states.